How to Make an Appointment

 Bakewell Medical Centre is part of a pilot in the Derbyshire Dales locality whereby any patient in the area from Hope in the North down to Matlock in the South can obtain an appointment with a GP any day of the week through until 8.00pm and on Saturday and Sunday.

 Telephone consultations are useful for those people who need advice, for instance about their medication, but do not necessarily need to be seen by a doctor.
 Our receptionists should not ask intrusive questions and will always respect your privacy but it is helpful if you can give them the relevant information they need to ensure you are given the best possible service from the practice.

 A lot of what we do at Bakewell Medical Centre is preventing illness.

-Therefore patients with long-term conditions need checking twice a year to make sure they are well.
+Therefore patients with long-term conditions need checking at routine intervals to make sure they are well.
 Patients are often confused about this and the language used, so here is a glossary – please feel free to learn the medical term or use normal language, click here.

 In medicine, chronic means long-term, not severe.

 All patients are entitled to have a chaperone present for any consultation, examination or procedure, where they feel one is required.
 This chaperone may be a family member or friend.
 On occasions you may prefer a formal chaperone to be present, i.e. a trained member of staff.

 Wherever possible we would ask you to make this request at the time of booking your appointment so that arrangements can be made and your appointment is not delayed in any way.
 Where this is not possible we will endeavour to provide a formal chaperone at the time of request.
 However, occasionally it may be necessary to reschedule your appointment.

 Your healthcare professional may also require a chaperone to be present for certain consultations in accordance with our Chaperone Policy.

 If you would like to see a copy of our Chaperone Policy, or have any questions or comments regarding this, please contact Kerry Martin, our Partnership Manager.